thinkRand/Script-for-automatic-mining-on-old-school-runescape-OSRS/README.md

 1. Dowload AHK from his website:
 	You need to download the AHk interpreter and install it on your Windows, then you can run any .ahk file. https://www.autohotkey.com/

+2. Download the script:
+	Either cloning the code or using the release link.

-2. Run the script the first time:
+4. Run the script the first time:
 	Just double click to run the script.
-The first time you will see the terms of the licence.
-Later you will see the instructions of use.
+You will see the terms of the licence the first time and later you will see the instructions of use.

-3. Beging mining where you want:
+5. Beging mining where you want:
 	Go to any place where you want to mine and use the short-cut "Ctrl + LeftClick" to define an area where a rock is.
 Later press Alt + i to initiate the mining process and you keep afk. (see instructions for more details)

 ### Initial configurations